RSE-Sheffield/RSE-Sheffield.github.io/pages/service/projects/projects.md

 {% endfor %}
 {{ all_tags | sort_natural | uniq | join: " &middot; " }}

-Some projects we have worked on:
+Some projects we have worked on (not a comprehensive list):

 {% assign projects = site.data.projects | sort: 'title' %}
 {% assign project_descriptions = site.project_descriptions %}